 These are the most common causes of this kind of problem, but far from every possible reason.
 Here is a much more detailed list of the most common causes of why your car is losing power while accelerating.

-1. Faulty Fuel Filter
+1. Clogged Fuel Filter (Both Diesel & Gas)

 The fuel filter is located in the engine bay or near the fuel tank in your car’s trunk.
-If the fuel filter is clogged then you can get it changed from the mechanic who will charge you a very paltry sum.
+If the fuel filter is clogged, you can get it changed by a mechanic who will charge you a very paltry sum.

-2. Clogged/Dirty Air Filter
+2. Clogged/Dirty Air Filter (Both Diesel & Gas)

 The engine needs clean air to function properly.
 Dust and other particles can damage the combustion chamber.
 Therefore, the air that goes into the system should always be clean.
-To ensure that, an air filter is placed right before the throttle body.
+To ensure this, an air filter is placed right before the throttle body.

-3. Clogged Catalytic Converter
+3. Clogged Catalytic Converter or Particle Filter

 The exhaust removes all the harmful and unnecessary gases from the engine.
-The sooner the exhaust excretes these gases the sooner the engine can restart combustion.
+The sooner the exhaust excretes these gases, the sooner the engine can restart combustion.